intimanjunath/CMPE-297-Short-Story/README.md

 > **Luo, J. et al. (2025). _Large Language Model Agent: A Survey on Methodology, Applications and Challenges._ arXiv:2503.21460.**

 I’m grateful to the authors for providing a comprehensive and up-to-date survey of LLM agent research.

----

-> Inti, M. (2025). _Inside LLM Agents: How AI Workers Plan, Remember, and Act in the Real World._ Medium article and accompanying slide deck.